Top of the 9th at Ebbets Field. The National League leads the American League, 7-6.

 Campy tells Alex, "This guy likes to use an inside-out swing on an outside pitch, to hit the ball for extra bases the other way.
 Smoke him inside."

-Alex asks, "But what about that 2000 World Series?
-Didn't he hit the first pitch of Game 4, an inside fastball, for a 400-foot home run?"
+Like all these long-dead players, Alex has had the chance to review what has happened in baseball since he reached that great ballpark in the sky.
+He asks, "But what about that 2000 World Series?
+Didn't he hit the 1st pitch of Game 4, an inside fastball, for a 400-foot home run?"

 "That was from some guy named Bobby Jones," Campy says.
 "You're Grover Cleveland Alexander.
 Smoke him inside."